 Andrew Glenn and Jonathan Rutherfurd Best are two Brits who, fed up with their careers in marketing and event management, escaped to Waiheke Island in New Zealand to open a boutique hotel.

 Glenn and Best enlisted the help of stylist and designer Katie Lockhart for the interiors and Special Group for graphics and branding.
-The result is the Oyster Inn, made up of just three guest rooms, a restaurant seating 80, and a beach boutique.
-True to form, Lockhart's calm and minimalist interiors highlight some of our shared favorite designers with furniture by Another Country and Falcon Enamelware in the guest rooms.
+The result is the Oyster Inn, made up of just three guest rooms, a restaurant that seats 80, and a beach boutique.
+True to form, Lockhart's calm and minimalist interiors highlight some of our shared favorite designers, including furniture by Another Country and Falcon Enamelware in the guest rooms.

 Above: Lockhart opted for cane seating in the main dining room with vintage Thonet Era Chairs and a few shelves displaying groupings of objects sourced from the sea: abalone shells, white coral, and seaweed.